Illustrative scenario

 Legacy MIS cost is often underestimated

 When base licensing, module add-ons, training overhead, and administrative time are counted together, the real cost of an established MIS is typically higher than the invoice reflects.
-Westbrook achieved a 35% reduction by switching — not by compromising on functionality.
+In this scenario, consolidating those costs into one subscription lowers spend — without compromising on functionality.

 AI option block scheduling changes the summer calendar